All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 A few important notes:

 Kidney function.
 Creatine is safe for people with healthy kidneys.
-However, it can raise creatinine levels on blood tests, which may look like kidney stress to a doctor who does not know you are supplementing.
+But it can raise creatinine levels on blood tests, which may look like kidney stress to a doctor who doesn't know you're supplementing.
 Tell your provider you take creatine so they can interpret your labs correctly.

 Existing kidney disease.
 If you have kidney disease or impaired kidney function, talk to your before starting creatine.
 GLP-1 medications themselves can affect kidney function, so your provider should monitor this.

 Hydration.
 This deserves repeating.
 Creatine increases your water needs.
-On GLP-1 medication, you are already at higher risk for dehydration due to reduced food and fluid intake.
+On GLP-1 medication, you're already at higher risk for dehydration due to reduced food and fluid intake.
 Make hydration a priority.

 Quality matters.
 Buy creatine monohydrate from a reputable brand that does third-party testing.
 Look for Creapure or NSF Certified for Sport labels.
 Avoid products with unnecessary additives, fillers, or proprietary blends.